semiharsan/pythondemoapp/README.md

 2. Create a Dockerfile

 nano Dockerfile
-# Dockerfile file
 #====================START==========================================#
 FROM python:slim-buster

-# Declaring working directory in our container and change user
+#= Declaring working directory in our container and change user
 WORKDIR /opt/apps

 #Add a new user and change to that for python security consideration
 RUN adduser appuser && chown -R appuser /opt/apps
 USER appuser

-# Copy all relevant files to our working dir /opt/apps
+#= Copy all relevant files to our working dir /opt/apps
 COPY app/. .

-# If you need you can install all requirements for our app with requirements.txt file
+#= If you need you can install all requirements for our app with requirements.txt file
 RUN python3 -m pip install -r requirements.txt

-# Add pip scripts installation directory as path environment
+#= Add pip scripts installation directory as path environment
 RUN export PATH="$HOME/appuser/.local/bin:$PATH"

-# As optional you can upgrade pip script to latest version.
+#= As optional you can upgrade pip script to latest version.
 RUN python3 -m pip install --upgrade pip

 EXPOSE 8000

-# Run the application
+#= Run the application
 CMD [ "python3", "/opt/apps/hello.py" ]
 #====================END==========================================#

 3. Create hellopython.yml file and change "WriteHereYourDockerhubAccount" with your own docker hub account

 nano hellopython.yml
-# hellopython.yml file
 #====================START==========================================#
 apiVersion: apps/v1
 kind: Deployment